-The UK government’s Vulnerable Persons Resettlement Scheme focusses on people who have fled Syria because of the current conflict, sought refuge in the countries around Syria and are registered with the United Nations High Commissioner for Refugees (UNHCR).
+The UK government’s Vulnerable Persons Resettlement Scheme focusses on people who have fled Syria because of the current conflict, sought refuge in the countries around Syria and are registered with the UNHCR.
 The UNHCR identifies individuals and families who are particularly vulnerable for medical or other reasons.
 The UK government carries out security screening before deciding whether to accept a family.
 Most of these families are Syrian however the scheme is open to all nationalities who had to flee Syria because of the conflict.

 The Vulnerable Childrens Resettlement Scheme focuses on resettling vulnerable children and their families from the MENA (Middle East and North Africa) region.
 This is an additional commitment from the government that aims to resettle up to 3000 children and their families across the UK by 2020.
 This scheme is open to refugees of all nationalities and is not restricted to those displaced by the Syrian conflict.
 The UNHCR identifies children and adolescents at risk for whom resettlement is in their best interest and carries out the necessary security screening before taking the decision to resettle the child and their family/care givers.
 This scheme is also open to unaccompanied children.